 Sadly it is time to wrap up our summer library tour.
 The girls and I have had a fantastic time visiting a variety of Toronto Public Libraries.
 We have truly loved exploring our city.
 My love for the public library stems from the belief that everyone should have access to information.
 Books are our primary source of information.
 Everyone needs to have access to books…this I believe wholeheartedly.
 This summer we wanted to inspire all of you to go out and visit your local library.
 You might be amazed at what you find.
 Today we are sharing the Ultimate Library Guide For Kids.
 Here is a list of fun, kid-friendly and beautiful libraries around the world.
 If you can’t make it out of town, then why not check out some of the library related activities for kids.
 We’ve also got links to articles all about loving your local library.

 Libraries to visit

-If you are wondering where you might find the most beautiful libraries in the world, check out this list on Oddee.com
+If you are wondering where you might find the most beautiful libraries in the world, check out this list on Oddee.com…your jaw will drop!

 My love of the library began over 35 years ago when my mother took me to our 70’s style local public library.
 I remember running down the few stairs into the sunken, fully carpeted, children’s area.
 The shelves were packed with picture books just waiting to be read.
 That’s exactly what we did.
 Now, when I travel to other cities I try to visit the library.
 Some are majestic examples of stunning architecture, like the one in Manhattan.
 Others are simple, yet valuable community hubs.
 All libraries are a refuge for weary travellers and you can always find your friends inside…Peter, Alice, Harry, Paddington, the Cat in the Hat……